 How Core Values Effect Positive Change Within Society

-This idea is just that – it is not a fact – yet it has come to be a widely held attitude, to the detriment of the mother and child.
-Likewise the idea that you can spoil a baby with too many cuddles, the notion that men should be strong and hide their feelings, or that women are neurotic.
+This idea is just that – it is not a fact – yet it has come to be a widely held attitude, to the detriment of the parent and child.
+Likewise the notion that men should be strong and hide their feelings, or that women are neurotic.

 These are all cultural beliefs which should be challenged, and the good news is that as a society we are beginning to acknowledge the mismatch between our personally held values and antiquated cultural ‘rules’.

-Differing values are typically what lead to these types of conversations taking place and thankfully, we’re seeing improvements in some areas (such as atypical relationships – though we still have a long way to go, as is apparent when it comes to racism and gender identity).
+Different values are typically what lead to these types of conversations taking place and thankfully, we’re seeing improvements and a positive impact in some areas (such as atypical relationships – though we still have a long way to go, as is apparent when it comes to racism and gender identity).

-The following list comprises key values which are of great significance to most people.
-We’re all on a spectrum in terms of how we rank them, but they will most likely feature prominently when we consider what is fundamentally important to us, both in terms of how we conduct ourselves and how we’re treated by others.
+We’re all on a spectrum in terms of how we rank them, but when we consider what is fundamentally important to us, the following examples of personal values will most likely feature prominently – both in terms of how we conduct ourselves and how we’re treated by others.

 While it’s difficult to rank values when each of them means something to most people, kindness has to be one of the most basic and fundamental ideals; it’s like an umbrella under which most others on this list could fit: